jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - arch/x86/xen has `struct dentry * __init xen_init_debugfs(void);`
   - arch/x86/kvm/debugfs.c
   - block/blk-{core,timeout}.c _uses_ `fault_create_debugfs_attr`, which is defined in fault-inject.{c,h}
+- mm/shrinker_debug.c has an initializer after a `dentry *` declaration
+- mtk-svs.c has a triple declaration of dentry (e.g. `struct dentry *a, *b, *c;`)
+- drivers/scsi/lpfc/ has many dentry struct fields in a row

 Run patch script with (note that `--in-place` doesn't appear to work):